 In his diary entry for 15th June 1668, Samuel Pepys wrote:

 “In the afternoon come to Abebury [Avebury], where, seeing great stones like those of Stonage [Stonehenge] standing up, I stopped, and took a countryman of that town, and he carried me and shewed me a place trenched in, like Old Sarum almost, with great stones pitched in it, some bigger than those at Stonage in figure, to my great admiration: and he told me that most people of learning, coming by, do come and view them, and that the King did so: and that the Mount cast hard by is called Selbury [Silbury Hill], from one King Seall buried there, as tradition says.
 I did give this man 1s [one shilling].”

-At around 130 feet high, covering an area of more than 5 acres, Silbury Hill is often said to be the largest man-made prehistoric mound in Europe.
+Standing over 30 metres high, with a diameter of about 160 metres, Silbury Hill is often said to be the largest man-made prehistoric mound in Europe.

 “One is that the winds issue with such great violence from certain caverns in a mountain called the Peak, that it ejects matters thrown into them, and whirling them about in the air carries them to a great distance...
 The third is at Chedder-hole, where there is a cavern which many persons have entered, and have traversed a great distance under ground, crossing subterraneous streams, without finding any end of the cavern.
 The fourth wonder is this, that in some parts of the country the rain is seen to gather about the tops of the hills, and forthwith to fall on the plains.”

 Deer antlers, used as picks or rakes, were left at the bottom of the ditch.
 Radiocarbon dating of these tools indicate that Stonehenge's ditch was dug sometime between 3000BC and 2920BC.
 Unfortunately, not all of Stonehenge's features have provided dateable samples.